Ste. Genevieve – Europeans West of the Mississippi River

 In 1800, the population was estimated at 1,163, of which 350 were African American and mulatto.
 Ste.
 Genevieve’s importance declined after the Louisiana Territory was passed to the United States in 1803, and St. Louis became the area’s principal port and commercial center.

-In 1812, Missouri became an official territory with a governor and general assembly.
+In 1812, Missouri became an official territory with a governor and a general assembly.
 The County of Ste.
 Genevieve was established as one of the five original territorial districts.
 In the town’s early years, before the formation of an island on the western side of the Mississippi River, boats could moor at the foot of the town streets.
 In 1817, the steamboat Pike tied up at Ste.
 Genevieve.

 During these years, Ste.
 Genevieve experienced moderate growth as Anglo-Americans and Germans moved to the community.
 By the second quarter of the 19th century, the French-speaking population and the French language were losing their hold on the city.
 New buildings were erected in American and German styles.
-A sizeable influx of Germans into Missouri began in the 1840s, with German settlements concentrated in an arc along the Missouri and Mississippi Rivers, including New Madrid, Cape Girardeau, and Ste.
+A sizable influx of Germans into Missouri began in the 1840s, with German settlements concentrated in an arc along the Missouri and Mississippi Rivers, including New Madrid, Cape Girardeau, and Ste.
 Genevieve.
 During this period, the most recently built French vernacular dwelling, the Jean Baptiste Birke House, was built in 1846.

 Bauvais-Amoureux house Sainte Genevieve MO